A couple of years ago I made my first mini quilt and was instantly hooked! They are perfect when you’re in the mood for a “quick fix” project.

 Wonderland Cottage Quilt Pattern

 The second quilt is the Wonderland Cottage Quilt, it measures approx. 20″ x 27″ and I think would be ADORABLE as a baby doll quilt or as a wall hanging in a child’s room.

-The 3rd mini quilt is a take off on a broken dishes block and is called Broken Tea Party Dishes.
+The 3rd mini quilt is a variation on a broken dishes block and is called Broken Tea Party Dishes.
 It measures approx. 12″ x 12″.
 You could easily make it larger if you’d like, just by making twice as many blocks!

-The pattern is now listed in my shop (CLICK HERE to go to the shop).
-It’s priced at $4.50.
+The pattern is now listed in my shop.
 After you purchase the pattern you will be emailed a link to download the pattern yourself.
 If you have any troubles be sure to shoot me an email and I’ll make sure to walk you through it.